djwillia/solo5/uhvf/README.md

 - `uhvf.c` and `ukvm-core.c` share a bunch of code; there should be a common part and a platform specific part at some point.

+For networking, I'm using the `vmnet` framework.
+For a predictable MAC address, define `USE_TEST_UUID` and the unikernel will get 64:65:3a:31:64:3a.
+Then, we can test ping by running the test_ping_serve unikernel:

+    sudo ./uhvf ../tests/test_ping_serve/test_ping_serve.ukvm

+And configure the host to know how to ping it like this:

+    sudo ifconfig bridge100 10.0.0.1/24 -hostfilter en5
+    sudo arp -s 10.0.0.2 64:65:3a:31:64:3a
+    ping 10.0.0.2

+It seems that there is currently an issue and the unikernel fails for:

+    sudo ping -i 0.0001 10.0.0.2

 Older notes: